Palash09/FinChat/README.md

    ```

 2. **API Key Setup**:
-   - The API key has been updated in the OAI_CONFIG_LIST file
+   - You'll need openAI api key for running this chatbot on your system.
    - For production deployment, use environment variables or Streamlit secrets

 3. **Run the chatbot**: